fladd/DataIntegrity/README.md

 >>> 'fb2e150f4424c27596a9403add5fee4fe4789be6'
 ```

-If an optional argument `write_torrent=True` is given, a .torrent file will be written that can be used with any BitTorrent client to share the data.
+If an optional second argument `write_torrent` is set to `True`, a .torrent file will be written that can be used with any BitTorrent client to share the data.

 **Verify the data:**
 ```